Over what period of time did the IOP apply?

 - Mandatory minimum requirements for Indigenous employment and Indigenous supplier use applying to certain Commonwealth contracts.

-For more information on the IPP the Department of the Prime Minister and Cabinet's IPP webpage.
+For more information on the IPP, visit the Department of Finance website.

 How do I know if my company previously had an approved Indigenous Australian Training, Employment and Supplier Plan (IOP Plan) or Implementation and Outcomes Report (IOP Report)?